Economics of the Copper Scrap Market (Updated 2023)

-Copper is one of the most important materials in our everyday life.
-Copper scrap represents a strategic source for the base metal.
+Copper is one of the most important materials in our everyday life, and copper scrap material represents a strategic source of this crucial base metal.

 Copper is widely used in building construction, electrical grids, electronic products, transportation equipment and home appliances.
-Rising demand for renewable energy, electric vehicles and high-tech products bodes well for copper.
-The red metal has the highest conductivity of any metal apart from silver, making it an ideal material for the emerging green economy.
+Rising demand for renewable energy, electric vehicles and high-tech products bodes well for copper, as it has the highest conductivity of any metal apart from silver, making it ideal for the green economy.

-Recycled copper scrap contributes significantly to copper supply and plays a behind the scenes role in balancing the copper market.
-"Copper's recycling value is so great that premium-grade scrap normally has at least 95 [percent] of the value of the primary metal from newly mined ore," states the Copper Development Association Inc. When the market is in oversupply and copper prices are low, the availability of red metal scrap declines, in turn increasing the demand for primary copper sources.
-Conversely, a shortage of copper scrap metal can push the price of copper higher, as evidenced by the impact of the 2020 COVID-19 crisis.
+Recycled copper scrap contributes significantly to supply, and plays a behind-the-scenes role in balancing the market.
+"Copper's recycling value is so great that premium-grade scrap normally has at least 95 (percent) of the value of the primary metal from newly mined ore," states a report from the Copper Development Association.

 What is copper scrap?